disinfo-zone/The-Info-Web/30 - PROGRAMS & PROJECTS/Dimona.md

 ### Strategic Significance

 The existence and output of [[Dimona]] form the bedrock of [[Israel]]'s nuclear deterrent strategy.
 The facility's continuous production of plutonium and its capability to develop advanced warheads have enabled [[Israel]] to maintain a policy of "strategic ambiguity" regarding its nuclear capabilities.
 This deliberate lack of official confirmation, coupled with the implied threat of a nuclear arsenal, serves to enhance [[Israel]]'s perceived security in a volatile and often hostile region.
-The [[The Samson Option]], deeply intertwined with [[Dimona]]'s capabilities, represents [[Israel]]'s ultimate assurance against existential threats, a powerful and silent guarantor of its survival.
+The [[The Samson Option (GFE)]], deeply intertwined with [[Dimona]]'s capabilities, represents [[Israel]]'s ultimate assurance against existential threats, a powerful and silent guarantor of its survival.

 ### Footnotes